 6. Watermelon Fights Muscle Fatigue

-Researchers are studying how the amino acid L-citrulline in watermelon may reduce muscle soreness and delayed-onset muscle fatigue.
+Researchers with the Journal of Applied Physiology are studying how the amino acid L-citrulline in watermelon may reduce muscle soreness and delayed-onset muscle fatigue.
 This is another reason why drinking watermelon juice before and after workouts has become so popular in the past few years.